 The global outbreak of a "novel coronavirus" known as COVID-19 was officially declared a pandemic by the World Health Organization (WHO) on March 11, 2020.
-Many people lost employment due to temporary business closures such as restaurants, bars and health clubs.
-Temporary business closures were extended until April 24th, with a gradual phase-in reopening through May.
-Overall impact on the economy is devastating with unemployment rates soaring, however the long-term impact is unknown.
+Many people lost employment due to temporary business closures such as restaurants, bars, and health clubs.
+Temporary business closures were extended until April 24th, with a gradual phase-in reopening through May 2020.
+The overall impact on the economy was devastating with unemployment rates soaring.
 The Senate passed a 2.2 trillion-dollar aid package which included funds to help people who lost employment due to the pandemic, easing economic loss.
 Additional stimulus packages followed.